Footsteps of Saint Paul in Greece: Thessaloniki to Athens

 Transfer to the airport for your flight home or continue on to explore the Greek Islands and Turkey.

-Extension to Greek Islands Cruise & Athens
+Greek Islands Cruise & Athens extension

 Continue along Saint Paul’s route with a cruise to historical—and scenic—sites throughout the Aegean Sea.
 Board your vessel in Athens, then sail to your first port of call, sun-soaked Mykonos.
 From there, you'll cruise to the ancient Turkish city of Ephesus, which Saint Paul once called home.
 Next, sail to the Greek island of Patmos to explore the Cave of the Apocalypse, inside of which an exiled St. John is said to have written the Book of Revelation of the New Testament.
 Fascinating archaeological sites and charming villages await on the islands of Crete and Santorini, your final two ports of call.
 End your tour back in Athens, where you can while away one last afternoon exploring the city’s ancient archaeological treasures before returning home.